Healthdirect Free Australian health advice you can count on.

 What is magnesium?

-Magnesium is a nutrient that is essential for healthy muscles, nerves, bones and blood sugar levels.
-If you don’t get enough magnesium in your diet over a long time, you may develop health problems such as heart attack, stroke, diabetes or osteoporosis.
+Magnesium is a mineral that is essential for healthy muscles, nerves, bones and blood sugar levels.
+If you don't get enough magnesium in your diet over a long time, you may be at a higher risk of health problems such as heart attack, stroke, diabetes or osteoporosis.

 What does magnesium do?